 Caribbean Solidarities Syllabus

-This evolving syllabus was created during my participation in the Bandung Residency stewarded by the Asian American Arts Alliance and the Museum of Contemporary African Diasporan Art from 2025-2025 during which each resident was tasked with creating a community activation that would build solidarity between NYC’s Black and Asian communities.
-The project I pursued revolved around learning from our past to further build a solidarity across the Caribbean diaspora in NYC, which spans Black, Asian, and Latine community members.
-I conducted research (through a gender justice lens) on a revolutionary period of time in Guyana’s post-independence history during which cross-racial socialist political parties & organizations took root and galvanized many, ushering in a new political consciousness that replaced ethnic politics with revolutionary class solidarity.
-This research informed a day of healing arts I organized for the Caribbean diaspora in NYC on July 19, 2025.
-I do not believe in gate-keeping.
-Enjoy the resources!
+This evolving syllabus was created during my participation in the Bandung Residency stewarded by the Asian American Arts Alliance and the Museum of Contemporary African Diasporan Art from 2024-2025 during which each resident was tasked with creating a community activation that would build solidarity between NYC’s Black and Asian communities.
+The project I pursued revolved around learning from our past to further build solidarity across the Caribbean diaspora in New York City, which spans Black, Asian, and Latine community members.

 Wikipedias:

-Read: Women, Race, & Class by Angela Davis
+Women, Race, & Class by Angela Davis (full text)

-Read: Guyana: Democracy Betrayed by Jai Narine Singh (Uncle Deep copy)
+Guyana: Democracy Betrayed by Jai Narine Singh (Uncle leant me a copy)

 What the public is getting right—and wrong — about police abolition Fabiola Cineas